RENoMafex/lsgrep/README.md

 ```

 ## Usage
-If you just type `lsgrep` you will have the same output as `ls -lAh`, but if you type `lsgrep argument` you will have a grep filtered output of `ls -lAh`
+If you just type `lsgrep` you will have the same output as `ls -lAh`, but if you type `lsgrep argument` you will have a grep filtered output of `ls -lAh`.

+You can also do that, to look into directories, by typing `lsgrep argument path/to/directory`.